mrueda/beacon2-ri-tools/utils/bff_validator/README.md

 ## TIPS ON FILLING OUT THE EXCEL TEMPLATE

     * Please, before filling in any field, check out the provided template for ../../CINECA_synthetic_cohort_EUROPE_UK1/*xlsx
-    * You can use Unicode, however, the script will 'unidecode' arrays/objects (e.g., quotes from spanish keyboard)
+    * The script accepts Unicode characters (encoded with utf-8)
     * Header fields:
        - Dots ('.') represent objects:
            Examples (values):